twilio/twilio-video-app-android/README.md

 1. Run `twilio rtc:apps:video:deploy --authentication passcode`.
 1. The passcode that is output will be used later to [sign in to the app](#start-video-conference).

 The passcode will expire after one week.
-To generate a new passcode:
+To generate a new passcode, run `twilio rtc:apps:video:deploy --authentication passcode --override`.

-1. Run `twilio rtc:apps:video:delete`.
-2. Run `twilio rtc:apps:video:deploy --authentication passcode`.

 #### Troubleshooting The Twilio CLI